MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/backup-stretch-enabled-databases-stretch-database.md

 To back up your Stretch-enabled SQL Server databases, you can continue to use the SQL Server backup methods that you currently use.
 For more info, see [Back Up and Restore of SQL Server Databases](../../relational-databases/backup-restore/back-up-and-restore-of-sql-server-databases.md).

 Backups of a Stretch-enabled SQL Server database contain only local data and data eligible for migration at the point in time when the backup runs.
-(Eligible data is data that has not yet been migrated, but will be migrated to Azure based on the migration settings of the tables.)
-This is known as a **shallow** backup and does not include the data already migrated to Azure.
+(Eligible data is data that hasn't yet been migrated, but will be migrated to Azure based on the migration settings of the tables.)
+This is known as a **shallow** backup and doesn't include the data already migrated to Azure.

 ## Back up your remote Azure data